Sustainable production of thermal energy

 Lecture: Prof. Alba Diéguez Alonso

-Exercise: M. Sc.
+Exercise: Dr.-Ing.
 Andrea Dernbecher, Dr.-Ing.
 Juan Jesús Rico Fuentes